- GW Home

-Student Health Service staff extends a warm welcome to entering undergraduate students, graduate students, non-degree students, transfer students, and parents.
+Medical Services staff members extend a warm welcome to entering undergraduate students, graduate students, non-degree students, transfer students, and families.

 - One Tetanus Diphtheria booster or Tdap vaccine given within the last 10 years.

 - Two vaccinations against Measles, Mumps, and Rubella (MMR) given after age one and a minimum of 30 days apart, or provide laboratory proof of immunity.